Rob Hyams

 What we've learned

 Running a glucose curve is a simple yet powerful test that helps fine-tune your dog’s insulin dose so they can feel their best and avoid dangerous highs and lows in blood sugar.
 It may be a bit unpleasant for you and your dog – especially getting readings in the middle of the night – but you will be better informed about your diabetic dog’s health.
+If we have concerns about Parker's diabetes management and are visiting his vet, we will run a curve beforehand to provide her with information on how Parker is reacting to his insulin.

 As a next step, we recommend learning how to run a glucose curve.